denoptim-project/RingClosingMM/examples/README.md

 # RingClosureOptimizer Python API Examples

-This directory contains example scripts demonstrating how to use the RingClosureOptimizer module programmatically.
+This directory contains example demonstrating how to use the RingClosureOptimizer module programmatically.

-### Run All Examples
-All examples include a `run.sh` script that calls the main entry point as `python ../../src/__main__.py` just to by-pass the need for installation of the module.
-One the module is installed any example could be run just using the `rc-optimizer` command without the need to call the the main entry point explicitly.
+All examples include a `run.sh` script that uses the `rc-optimizer` command.
+The package must be installed (either via `pip install -e .` for development or `pip install ringclosingmm` from PyPI) for the `rc-optimizer` command to be available.

-All examples include a minimal evaluation of the outcome meant to verify the expected behaviour.
+Each `run.sh` includes a minimal evaluation of the outcome meant to verify the expected behaviour.
 To run all the examples do the following:

 ```bash
 cd examples
 ./run_all_examples.sh